Hampton Roads Bridge–Tunnel: July 2016 vehicle crash and fire

-Expansion plans
+2020s expansion

-According to VDOT, in 1958, an average of 6,000 vehicles a day used the facility whereas an average of 88,000 vehicles a day were using the crossing in 2008, with volumes exceeding 100,000 during the tourist season, well exceeding the original design capacity of 77,000 vehicles per day, which sparked decades of debate on how to improve traffic flow at the region's most important water crossing.
+According to Virginia Department of Transportation (VDOT), in 1958, an average of 6,000 vehicles a day used the facility whereas an average of 88,000 vehicles a day were using the crossing in 2008, with volumes exceeding 100,000 during the tourist season, well exceeding the original design capacity of 77,000 vehicles per day, which sparked decades of debate on how to improve traffic flow at the region's most important water crossing.
 Studies into the growing traffic at the HRBT have roots back to the early 1990s.
 In 1992, the Virginia General Assembly had requested that VDOT study growing traffic at the HRBT.
 The conclusion of that study determined that a long-term large-scale solution to the problem would be required to alleviate backups.
-For the next fourteen years, VDOT would undertake numerous studies in 1999, 2008, 2012 and 2016, to help choose a candidate build that was financially and physically feasible to build.
+For the next 14 years, VDOT would undertake numerous studies in 1999, 2008, 2012, and 2016 to help choose a candidate build that was financially and physically feasible to build.

-After nearly two decades of studies and planning, the Commonwealth Transportation Board, and the two regional boards responsible for the project (HRTPO/HRTAC) voted unanimously in 2016 to a $3.3 billion expansion of the current bridge-tunnel and its approaches from four lanes to four lanes in both directions from the I-664 interchange to the I-564 interchange, with two new, two lane bridge tunnels built to carry traffic eastbound (Hampton to Norfolk).
-A Final Environmental Impact Study was published in May 2017, and the Record of Decision from the FHWA was granted in June.
-On October 29, 2020 a groundbreaking ceremony was held in Hampton for the project.
-It is expected to be completed by November 2025.
+After nearly two decades of studies and planning, the Commonwealth Transportation Board, and the two regional boards responsible for the project (Hampton Roads Transportation Accountability Commission/HRTPO) voted unanimously in 2016 to a $3.3-billion expansion of the current bridge–tunnel and its approaches from four lanes total to four lanes in each direction from the I-664 interchange to the I-564 interchange, with two new, two-lane bridge–tunnels built to carry traffic eastbound (Hampton to Norfolk), while the existing tunnels would be renovated and converted into westbound only.
+A final environmental impact study was published in May 2017, and the record of decision from the FHWA was granted in June.
+On October 29, 2020, a groundbreaking ceremony was held in Hampton for the project.
+It was expected to be completed by November 2025 but this was later changed to February 2027.

+On April 17, 2024, a 430 foot boring machine broke through a concrete-lined pit on North Island, finishing the outline of one the new westbound tunnels.